Darby Day Trip: Castiglioncello

-CAMP DARBY, Italy - Located approximately 35 minutes south of Camp Darby, Castiglioncello is known as the “pearl of the Tyrrhenian.”
+Located approximately 35 minutes south of Camp Darby, Castiglioncello is known as the “pearl of the Tyrrhenian.”
 Once an ancient Etruscan city, this beautiful seaside oasis has become a highly coveted destination due to its breathtaking views and pristine beaches.
-Here are a few not-to-be-missed highlights.
+Here are a few not-to-be-missed highlights:

 The area’s beauty has drawn countless artists over the years, making it something of a cultural hotspot.
 This tradition is carried on at the Pasquini Castle, which hosts cultural exhibits, dance performances, and international conventions.
 Castiglioncello also hosts an annual Inequilibrio Festival showcasing bold dance shows and artistic experiments drawn from the local and international art scenes.